QuangNguyen2609/quang_porfolio/README.md

 ### Glad to see you here!

 I'm studying in Computer Science 🎓 from University of Adelaide 🏛.
 I'm a Data Science enthusiat who's always willing to learn new things and work in this competitive field.
 I crave to approach and deal with real-life problems ✨.
 Apart from that I also love to share my knowledge to others 👨🏻‍💻.
-I'm currently into Deep Learning and its modern architecture and working on my Data Structures and Algorithms 🤓.
+I'm currently into Deep Learning and its modern architecture.

 ### Talking about Personal Stuffs: